svenvg93/lightspeed/supplemental/guides/systemd.md

 #### Install

-You may optionally include the SSH key and port as arguments.
+You may optionally include the auth key and port as arguments.
 Run `./install-agent.sh -h` for more info.

 If specifying your key with `-k`, please make sure to enclose it in quotes.